How to record accounting transactions for your small business

 What is recording in accounting?

-Recording in accounting is the process of entering business transactions into your accounting system to track all money flowing in and out through sales, expenses, loans, and amounts you invest.
+Recording in accounting is the process of entering business transactions into your accounting system to track all money flowing in and out of your business.

 Why record-keeping matters

-Accurate record-keeping gives you visibility into your financial position and keeps you on the right side of tax rules:
+Accurate record-keeping gives you visibility into your financial position and keeps you on the right side of tax rules.
+Here are the main reasons it matters:

-- Cash flow management: See who owes you money and what you owe
+- cash flow management: see who owes you money and what you owe at any point.

-- Financial planning: Determine if you can meet upcoming obligations
+- financial planning: determine if you can meet upcoming obligations and plan for growth.

-- Business valuation: Understand what your business is worth
+- business valuation: understand what your business is worth if you need funding or plan to sell.

-- Tax compliance: Keep accurate records for tax returns and audits.
-You must keep records for six years from the end of the financial year to meet your legal obligations and avoid penalties.
+- tax compliance: keep accurate records for tax returns and audits.
+You must keep records for 6 years from the end of the financial year to meet your legal obligations and avoid penalties.
+Under Making Tax Digital (MTD), you may also need to submit quarterly digital updates to HMRC.

 Types of business transactions you need to record

 Business transactions are financial events that affect your accounts and need recording.
-When you understand the main categories, you can capture everything accurately.
+When you understand the main categories and how they're classified, you can capture everything accurately.

-The timing of when you record transactions depends on which accounting method you use.
+The timing of when you record these entries depends on which accounting method you use.

 Recording in cash accounting vs accrual accounting

-Your choice affects when income and expenses appear in your reports, which impacts tax timing and how clearly you can see cash flow, especially since the cash basis will become the default method from the 2024/25 tax year.
+Your choice affects when income and expenses appear in your reports, which impacts tax timing and how clearly you can see cash flow.
+In the UK, the cash basis became the default method from the 2024/25 tax year onwards, making it the starting point for most self-employed individuals and partnerships.

 You can learn more in the guide Cash vs accrual accounting.